 Since you have successfully gotten your terminal application working with your computer, now it's time to make sure they can work together with your phone.
 Since you left the terminal application open, you should already have the correct directory for your platform-tools ready to go.
 To verify the link between your phone and the terminal application, copy the following command, then hit enter:

-Note: Most Mac and Linux users will have to add a period and a slash to the front of all Fastboot commands (e.g., ./fastboot devices)
+Note: Mac, Linux, and Windows PowerShell users will likely have to add a period and a slash before entering any ADB or Fastboot commands (e.g., ./fastboot devices).

 Successfully running this command will show a grouping of numbers and letters, which is the unique identifier for your device.